In Liverpool, a range of consultative committees provide advice and recommendations to Council.

 Agendas for the upcoming meeting will be provided to all members of the committee at least one week before the meeting, with the minutes listed on Council's website after they have been considered by a full meeting of Council.

-Should you wish to attend a Heritage Advisory Committee meeting, register your interest with the Heritage Officer by 12pm the Wednesday before the meeting.
+Should you wish to attend a Heritage Advisory Committee meeting, register your interest and email the Heritage Officer on email@example.com by 12pm the Monday before the meeting.
 Tel: 1300 36 2170.

-Meetings are held quarterly at the Liverpool City Council Administrative Centre at 33 Moore Street, Liverpool.
+Meetings are held quarterly in the Gold Room, Liverpool City Library.

 The Intermodal Committee has been established primarily to respond to the challenges presented by the proposed Intermodal at Moorebank.